airdaydev/airday/roadmap.md

 - [x] justChecked timer needs to be queued so you can keep selecting shit without it disappearing on you!
 - [x] nav list setup should use loader if it doesn't (get list.default working)
 - [x] show active list in page title
-- [] Clicking on a list in nav - look for existing list view before creating a new one
+- [] Ability to drag Done nav item to activate drop
-- [] Pane drop view should clone view, not create new container id view
+- [] Pane drop view should create new view, not create new container id view
 - [] show active container list in page title (requires a link to session - make session proper singleton?)
 - [] item links
 - [] views to be set as active on close, split horizontally, vertically